Your First Android Java Program - Hello, World!

 The Studio cache files may need refreshing from the File menu select Invalidate Caches / Restart.
 Click the Invalidate and Restart button on the message that appears.

 Run the Hello World App

 Use the tab at the bottom of the edit area to switch between the Design (graphical) and the Text (code) views.
-The Hello World project can be explored (click on the Project tab at the left) and its files opened.
+The Hello World project can be explored by clicking on the Project tab at the left, exploring the tree and opening the files.
 The Java code is under the java folder (see Android Project Structure).
 Tip: Click on the project tree and start typing to search.

-Choose (or create) the device to run the App in the Select Deployment Target dialog.
+Choose (or create) the device to run the app in the Select Deployment Target dialog.
 If an AVD needs to load it can take some time as Android may need to boot the AVD.
-If the AVD is running very slowly trying using a Intel x86 Atom virtualized emulator (HAXM is required) or a lower level API and smaller screen (e.g. Android 2.3.3 with HGVA).
+If the AVD is running very slowly trying using a Intel x86 Atom virtualized emulator (HAXM is required) or a lower level API and smaller screen (e.g. a Nexus One).
 If more than one AVD is configured then you may need to choose which one to start.
-If an Android device is plugged into the computer and configured for USB debugging that can be used to run the App.
+For tips on using the keyboard with the AVD see Android Emulator Key Mapping.
+If an Android device is plugged into the computer and configured for USB debugging that can be used to run the app.

 Once your first Android Java programming is running try adding functionality.
-Investigate the features and become familiar with the IDE.
+Investigate Studio's features and become familiar with the IDE.

 - Installing Java on Windows

 - Set Up an Android Virtual Device for App Testing

 - Android Project Structure